ordoneza2025/missing_domains/README.md

 The following SLURM script runs BLASTp to annotate the FASTA file of best ORF preidctions for assembled transcripts, using the human swissprot record as the subject database.
 The output will be BLAST table outfmt 6. https://github.com/ordoneza2025/missing_domains/blob/main/blastp.sbatch

+Run Transdecoder for a second time, with the same settings for predicting ORFs as above, but this time enable the Predict options with Dynamic mode and upload the BLASTp output file.
+Activate the option to retain best ORF per transcript and keep default of longest ORFs (500) to train Markov Model.
+Ouput file with be a protein FASTA file to use in the next steps.

 ### 2. Finding truncations in bat transcripts